hugokinahan/sei-project-3/README.md

 # Motivation

 With just 1 week of tuition in Node.js and Express we decided to challenge ourselves to build a highly functional app.
 As we were early into 2021 we decided to reflect on the troublesome year of 2020 as if COVID-19 were non-existent.
-Therefore, we build an events website for all the events in 2020 that were missed, into reimagined specatacles with thousands of visitors.
+Therefore, we built an events website for all the events in 2020 that were missed, into reimagined specatacles with thousands of visitors.

 # Preparation & Organisation